Introduction

 Read more

-The permalloy magnetic sample selected has a vortex-shaped magnetization whose direction of rotation is fixed by the direction of the magnetic field during the initial magnetization of the layer.
+A collaboration involving researchers from eight institutions, which we coordinated, revealed this effect in 2021.
+The chosen magnetic sample, made of permalloy, has a vortex-shaped magnetization whose rotation direction is determined by the magnetic field during the initial magnetization of the layer.

-It is placed at the focus of the DIPROI experimental device, receiving the beam from the FERMI(Elettra) XUV free-electron laserin Trieste , Italy.
-The laser pulse duration is of the order of a few tens of femtoseconds, and the reflected beam forms a far-field image featuring chiral asymmetry, a signature of the presence of polarized vortices.
+It is placed at the focus of the DIPROI experimental setup, receiving the beam from the FERMI free-electron XUV laser (Elettra) in Trieste, Italy.
+The laser pulse duration is on the order of a few tens of femtoseconds, and the reflected beam forms a far-field image that exhibits a chiral asymmetry, indicating the presence of polarized vortices.
+The direction of the image (right or left) depends on the vortex rotation direction and the OAM (see figure).

 Read more